 Knight’s was well known for having a huge assortment of antique plumbing parts and fixtures that were difficult to find.
 All things come to pass.
 Years after Harry sold Knights Plumbing, the inventory was auctioned off.

 Fate pulled Harry F. Knight and me together last year for one final time.
-Leonard Rosenberry, a mutual friend, brought Harry Knight to John Henry's Plumbing, Heating, and Air’s for a visit.
-Harry wanted to see the John Henry's Plumbing, Heating, and Air “museum” of plumbing trade parts and also share some history he learned through his 91 years on this earth.
+Leonard Rosenberry, a mutual friend, brought Harry Knight to John Henry's Plumbing, Heating, Air, and Electrical’s for a visit.
+Harry wanted to see the John Henry's Plumbing, Heating, Air, and Electrical “museum” of plumbing trade parts and also share some history he learned through his 91 years on this earth.

 One of my goals is to write a book on plumbing, heating, and air conditioning history for our community.
 I am grateful to Harry Knight for that interesting history lesson.
 Harry Knight left his mark in our community and will be missed.